-Also from 25 March 2020, access to payments will become easier with a temporary removal of the requirement for an Employment Separation Certificate, proof of rental arrangements and verification of relationship status.
+Access to payments also became easier with a temporary removal of the requirement for an Employment Separation Certificate, proof of rental arrangements and verification of relationship status.

-Changes are also being made to crisis payment to ensure people who are in financial hardship and need to self-isolate receive the support they need.
+Changes have also been made to crisis payment to ensure people who are in financial hardship and need to self-isolate receive the support they need.

 Gradual return of mutual obligation requirements

-The Government has announced that as steps are taken to re-open the Australian economy, mutual obligation requirements for job seekers will re-commence, in a limited capacity, from Tuesday 9 June 2020.
+The Government has announced that as steps are taken to re-open the Australian economy, mutual obligation requirements for job seekers will re-commence, in a limited capacity.

 This follows decisions of National Cabinet to gradually remove COVID-19 restrictions and allow many businesses across the economy to re-open.

-From Tuesday 9 June 2020, job seekers will be required to undertake at least one appointment with their employment services provider, which can be done online or over the phone.
+Since 9 June 2020, job seekers have been required to undertake at least one appointment with their employment services provider, which can be done online or over the phone.
 During the initial period following the reintroduction of mutual obligations, suspensions and financial penalties will not apply to job seekers who do not meet this requirement.